Devilla/devilla/README.md

 Hey there 👋

-I'm Devendra, a Software Developer with a strong interest in Blockchain and Open-Source tech.
+I'm Devendra, a Software Developer with a strong interest in Open-Source tech.

 🌱 I’ve worked with [Ethereum](https://ethereum.org/en/) and [Avalanche](https://www.avalabs.org/).